Cellular Respiration Definition

 Because ATP is not stable over long periods of time, it is not used for long-term energy storage.
 Instead, sugars and fats are used as a long-term form of storage, and cells must constantly process those molecules to produce new ATP.
 This is the process of respiration.

 The process of aerobic respiration produces a huge amount of ATP from each molecule of sugar.
 In fact, each molecule of sugar digested by a plant or animal cell yields 36 molecules of ATP!
+By comparison, fermentation usually only produces 2-4 molecules of ATP.

 Anaerobic respiration processes used by bacteria and archaebacteria yield smaller amounts of ATP, but they can take place without oxygen.
+Below, we’ll discuss how different types of cellular respiration produce ATP.

 Types of Cellular Respiration